opendatabio/opendatabio/README.md

 in the Index Herbariorum (http://sweetgum.nybg.org/science/ih/).

 - Image
-TODO: decide what to do here!
+Images are similar to Trait measurements in that they might be associated with all types of objects.
+It is possible to organize them in tags, such as "leaves" or "seeds" to indicate what are depicted in the image.
+It is still an open question whether the images will be stored as binary data inside the database, or in the server storage.
+Some sample tags should be provided on the database seed.

 - Census
-TODO: page 5

 - Project
+- DataAccess
+The Census and Project tables refer to grouping of objects or measurements.
+Each of them has a Person who is the project/census "owner", and may have one or more related Persons.
+The data pertaining to a Project or Census may have a privacy directive: public access; restricted access (only allowed Users may access it); free access after registering;
+free access after admin approval.
+These objects need to be documented; it is currently unclear how clashing directives should be applied.
+A census or project may have an associated BibReference for citation.
+An object or measurement may be part of zero, one or more than one projects/censuses.
+(TODO: data models)

-### Interface / acesso
+### Interface
-- User (conecta com Person)
+- User (connects with Person)
-- Role (a principio, "normal" ou "admin")
+- Role ("normal" ou "admin")
 The User table stores information about the database users and administrators.
 It is connected with the Role table, which is in turn used to specify which operations are allowed in the Access table.
+(TODO: data models)

 - Language
 - Translation